 Rabbi Bruce Greenbaum began his service to Congregation Beth Israel in June 1994.
 For seven years prior to moving to the Monterey Peninsula he served as the Associate Rabbi in Congregation Emanuel in Denver, Colorado.

 Rabbi Greenbaum was born and raised in Seattle, Washington.
-When he was still in high school he was involved with Bnai Brith Youth Organization, his Temple Youth Group, a student officer in the High School of Jewish Studies, he studying Hebrew with one of the congregation’s rabbis.
+When he was still in high school he was involved with Bnai Brith Youth Organization, his Temple Youth Group and was a student officer in the High School of Jewish Studies.

 His undergraduate studies at University of Wisconsin in Madison, with one year spent at Hebrew University in Jerusalem, resulted in a double BA in Hebrew Studies and Sociology.
 He then enrolled in Hebrew Union College-Jewish Institute of Religion where he received an MA in Hebrew Letters, a second MA in Jewish Education, and was ordained in 1987.
 The first year of his graduate studies was in Jerusalem, followed by three years in Los Angeles, California and the last two years at HUC-JIR in Cincinnati, Ohio.

 In Denver, Rabbi Greenbaum helped create a variety of new programs for Congregation Emanuel including the Colorado Jewish Social Network (a singles program for people age 21-91) and Kosher Catering (a program to feed the homeless).

 Rabbi Greenbaum moved to Carmel with his wife Susan and their three daughters, Liotte, Shira, and Tani.
 His first year at CBI he developed the Confirmation program for students in grades 8 – 10 and built up the youth group programs.
 Today the CBI confirmation program has over 25 students enrolled, and three active youth groups!